On inclusion relations of weighted $L^p$-type spaces defined in terms of weight function matrices: Characterization of inclusion relations for weighted -type spaces

 Let $\ell>0$ be given, arbitrary but from now on fixed.
-Let $\ell'>0$ be the index appearing in the estimate in the first step and being related to $\ell$ via \eqref{mixedom1refomequ2}.
+Let $\ell'>0$ be the index appearing in the estimate in the first step and being related to $\ell$ via \eqref{maincharthmbeurequ} for the matrix $\mathcal{T}$.
 Then apply \eqref{Beurlingcomppropequ} to $\ell'$ and let $\ell''$ be the index subject to $\ell'$ in this property.

-Finally, when applying \eqref{mixedom1refomequ2} to $\mathcal{S}$ and to the index $\ell''$ then there exist some $\ell'''>0$ and $L_1\ge 1$ such that for all $x_0\in\RR^d$:
+Finally, when applying \eqref{maincharthmbeurequ} to $\mathcal{S}$ and to the index $\ell''$ then there exist some $\ell'''>0$ and $L_1\ge 1$ such that for all $x_0\in\RR^d$:

 Note that $A_2:=\int_{\RR^d}|f(y)|^pe^{\sigma^{\ell'''}(y)}dy<+\infty$ since $f\in\mathcal{L}^{p}_{(\mathcal{S})}$.

 Combining everything, so far we have shown

 so \eqref{growthrel1} is verified between the indices $\ell$ and $\ell'''$ and with $C:=L-\log(A_1)+p\log(A)+L_1+\log(A_2)$; i.e. relation $\mathcal{S}(\preceq)\mathcal{T}$. $(ii)$ Similarly, since $\mathcal{L}^{\infty}_{(\sigma)}$ and $\mathcal{L}^{\infty}_{(\tau)}$ are Fr\'{e}chet spaces (w.r.t. their natural topology), by \cite[Prop.
 4.5 \& Rem.
 4.6]{PTTvsmatrix} we have again that the inclusion $\mathcal{L}^{\infty}_{(\mathcal{S})}\subseteq\mathcal{L}^{\infty}_{(\mathcal{T})}$ is continuous in any case.
 Thus